-- The publishing workflow must start with a Receive action so that an operator can submit media to it for processing. - The publishing workflow should be configured to accept and process any metadata labels and variables that an operator enters, or that pass through from the ingest workflow jobs. - Choose the type of transcoding action required to produce the output media you want and the Workflow Portal configuration you're using.
+- The publishing workflow must start with a Receive action or other action that allows an operator to directly submit media to the workflow for processing. - The publishing workflow should be configured to accept and process any metadata labels and variables that an operator enters, or that pass through from the ingest workflow jobs. - The publishing workflow must use the type of transcoding action required to produce the output media you want and the Workflow Portal configuration you're using.
 For example, an EDL Portal job requires a Flip action, while a CML Portal configuration requires a Conform action.

 There may be additional requirements for various configurations.
-See the respective configuration topic in Using Workflow Portal Configurations or the app note or guide on the topic.
+See the respective configuration topic in Using Workflow Portal Configurations or available app notes or guides on the topic.